 4 in x 2 in x 1 in

 Comes in colors: Blue, Pink, Yellow, Green, Purple, & Orange

 ||Lavender essential oil

 ||Spearmint essential oil

 100% of the profit goes to the Pet Samaritan Fund

 |About Pet Samaritan...

-|The Pet Samaritan Fund, a nonprofit organization established in 1991, aids needy animals mainly on the Wasatch Front and Uintah Basin.
-We are not operated or fundedby any national humane groups or government agencies and must rely on our
+|The Pet Samaritan Fund, a nonprofit organization established in 1991, aids needy animals mainly on the Wasatch Front, Uintah County, Utah County and some surrounding states.
+We are not operated or funded by any national humane groups or government agencies and must rely on our

 Every penny we raise goes to caring for our animals, and we never euthanize a healthy, adoptable animal.